COVID-19 IMPACTS ON ARTSNB PROGRAMS, INITIATIVES AND ACTIVITIES

 For questions concerning grant programs:

-Updated on November 30th, 2020 – The Government of New Brunswick announced that, starting on November 27th, interprovincial travel without the requirement to self-isolate within the Atlantic provinces will no longer be permitted (read the news release here).
-Given that “people travelling into New Brunswick, including all of the Atlantic provinces, are required to self-isolate for 14 days unless exempt”, grant applications (projects) submitted to artsnb in all programs are allowed with the following caveats:
+Updated on April 13, 2021 – Given that travel restrictions differ within the province’s regions, nationally and internationally, and that people travelling into New Brunswick are required to self-isolate for 14 days unless exempt, grant applications (projects) submitted to artsnb in all programs are allowed, with the following caveats:

 - Relaxation of the criteria for the other two components, Professional Development and Professionalization & Promotion, are still in effect.
 This is to make allowance for the current working conditions imposed by the pandemic and to take advantage of online training opportunities.
 Currently, eligible projects can include:

-- Online training to help adapt one’s artistic practice to the new realities of self-isolation, social distancing and web-based communications.
+- To help you adapt your artistic practice to the new realities of self-isolation, social distancing, and web-based communications, expenses related to online training are currently eligible, and;

 - Online training and short-term studies: you may now apply before having been accepted by the institution or private instructor.
 Please contact artsnb Program Officer before submitting your application, some instructions will be provided.

-- Web-related expenses for up to one year, including web hosting, domain name registration, subscription for videoconference services, etc.
+- Eligible expenses include Web-related expenses for up to one year are currently eligible, including web hosting, domain name registration, subscription for videoconference services, etc.

-Note that the upcoming Career Development deadline is officially January 1st, though it is reported to January 11th to account for the holidays.
-Applicants planning to apply to this program are strongly encouraged to contact the Program Officer with any questions they might have.
+Note that the upcoming Career Development deadline is officially May 1st, though since it falls on a Saturday, applications will be received until Monday May 3rd, 2021.
+Applicants planning to apply to this program are strongly encouraged to contact the Program Officer early with any questions they might have.

 Frequently Asked Questions (FAQ)